MtSamsonite/ha-cbus2mqtt/README.md

 The cbus2mqtt add on has access to Home Assistants /share directory.
 To use many of the options below requires that you provide files accessible by the cbus2mqtt add on.

-Advanced users wishing to utilise these features are recommended to use SAMBA or ssh or other add-ons that provide file access HA to create a directory below /share such as /share/cbus and upload any required files to this location.
+Advanced users wishing to utilise these features are recommended to use SAMBA or ssh or other add-ons that provide file access to  Home Assistant to create a directory below /share such as /share/cbus and upload any required files to this location.
 ## use_tls_for_mqtt
 This option is off  by default.

 To use TLS requires you create and upload certificates  and provide CA files accessible by the cbus2mqtt in the options below.

-The cbus2mqtt add-on has read only access to your /config directory.
+The cbus2mqtt add-on has access to your Home Assistant /share directory.
 Please place required files below this directory.
-Eg: /config/cbus.
+Eg: /share/cbus.

 use_tls_for_mqtt if disabled will include the cmqttd parameter --broker-disable-tls
 ## mqtt_broker_port